michiard/CLOUDS-LAB/labs/mapreduce-lab/SETUP.md

 - IntelliJ: this is a popular IDE, that we will use as a lightweight replacement for Eclipse

+During laboratories, you will work with 2 repositories:

+- **The clone of this repository**: You will use this repository as a series of templates for your MapReduce jobs, that you will use/copy/edit in your own **GitLab** repository
+- **Your GitLab repository**: It is the repository which contains the source code of  *your group*.

 #### Obtain a local copy of this repository:

 First of all, you should clone locally this repository.
 There are two ways for doing this:

-- Clone the repository: ```git clone https://github.com/michiard/CLOUDS-LAB.git```
+- Clone the repository: ```git clone https://github.com/michiard/CLOUDS-LAB.git```.
+On Windows, if you have problem about SSL certificate, please use command: ```env GIT_SSL_NO_VERIFY=true git clone https://github.com/michiard/CLOUDS-LAB.git```
 - Download an archive of the repository: click on this [Download][downloadrepo]

 [downloadrepo]: https://github.com/michiard/CLOUDS-LAB/archive/master.zip "Download"

-You will use this repository as a series of templates for your MapReduce jobs, that you will use/copy/edit in your own **GitLab** repository.

 #### Create a new repository in GitLab
 Proceed with the following steps: